Big Nose George: Rediscovery

 The death of Big Nose George faded into history over the years until May 11, 1950, when construction workers unearthed a whiskey barrel filled with bones while working on the Rawlins National Bank on Cedar Street in Rawlins.
 Inside the barrel was a skull with the top sawed off, a bottle of vegetable compound, and the shoes said to have been made from Parrott's thigh flesh.
 Dr. Lillian Heath, then in her eighties, was contacted and her skull cap was sent to the scene.
 It was found to fit the skull in the barrel perfectly, and DNA testing later confirmed the remains were those of Big Nose George.
-Today the shoes made from the skin of Big Nose George are on permanent display at the Carbon County Museum in Rawlins, together with the bottom part of the outlaw's skull and Big Nose George's earless death mask.
+Today the shoes made from the skin of Big Nose George are on permanent display at the Carbon County Museum in Rawlins, together with the bottom part of his skull and his earless death mask.
 The shackles used during the hanging of the outlaw, as well as the skull cap, are on show at the Union Pacific Museum in Omaha, Nebraska.
 The medicine bag made from his skin has never been found.

 Legends

-Many legends surround Big Nose George—including one which claims him as a member of Butch Cassidy's Wild Bunch.
-Cassidy, however, would only have been 14 at the time of George's death, so this theory has been ruled out by historians.
-There is also speculation that he ran with the James brothers—with the flames of this rumor fanned by George himself.
+Many legends surround Big Nose George, including one which claims him as a member of Butch Cassidy's Wild Bunch (a gang formed in 1896), presumably resulting from confusion with the similarly named Flat Nose George.
+There is also speculation that he ran with Frank and Jesse James, with the flames of this rumor fanned by George himself.
 During a pre-trial interview in 1880, Big Nose stated that his outlaw pal Frank McKinney had claimed to be Frank James.
-He also told investigators that another member, Sim Jan, was the gang leader—leading to wild rumors that Frank and Sim were the infamous James brothers, Frank and Jesse.
+He also told investigators that another member, Sim Jan, was the gang leader, leading to wild rumors that Frank and Sim were the infamous James brothers themselves.